Islandora/documentation/docs/installation/quickstart.md

 Anyone can log in to this sandbox as an administrator and explore the interface!
 However, this site is refreshed every night so your changes will not be permanent.
 This site uses the Islandora Starter Site.
 This sandbox includes some sample content and configuration (such as views and blocks) to increase its usefulness as a sandbox. .

-## Docker Portainer Demo

-Alternately, with Docker Desktop, you can run a demo locally using Docker's Portainer extension.
-The command line is not required.
-See [Docker Portainer Demo](install-a-demo.md) for instructions.
-Note that this method does not support installing modules or themes that are not included with the demo.

 ## Ansible Playbook

 To provision a local Vagrant or remote Ubuntu virtual machine (without Docker), you can use the [Islandora Ansible Playbook](https://github.com/Islandora-Devops/islandora-playbook).
 The playbook results in all services installed on a single machine, but can be altered to spread services across various machines.
 This is a full-fledged VM where you can install modules and themes using Composer.
 This method requires basic command-line usage and it's advantageous if you are familiar with provisioning software on Ubuntu.
 This Playbook is suitable for local or production use, though local use (through VirtualBox and Vagrant) is not supported yet by Apple hardware (i.e. M1/M2 machines).
 See documentation: [Installation - Ansible Playbook](playbook.md) for more details.